-According to the Centers for Disease Control and Prevention, more than 16 million Americans have chronic obstructive pulmonary disease, or COPD.
-It is a group of conditions that cause breathing difficulties.
+COPD is actually a group of conditions that cause breathing difficulties.
 Tobacco smoke plays a key role in those who have been diagnosed, along with exposure to air pollutants in the home and workplace, genetic factors, and respiratory infections.

-While there are many treatments available that can help control symptoms, there is no cure, so it’s still important to know what to expect at the end of life—and what kind of help is available.
+While there are many treatments available that can help control symptoms, there is no cure, so it’s still important to know what to expect at the end of life—and what kind of help is available in South Jersey.

 COPD’s course is hard to predict because it progresses at different rates.
 Everyone is different and for this reason it’s important to note that life expectancy is also difficult to determine.
 Many factors can also play a role, including a person’s smoking history, fitness level, nutrition status, and degree of breathlessness.